-The Housing and Dining rate increase from fiscal year 2018 to 2019 was 7.0 percent for Residence Halls and the Dining rate increase was 3.0 percent, these combined are an approximate aggregate increase of 5.0 percent.
+The Housing and Dining rate increase from fiscal year 2019 to 2020 was 7.0 percent for Residence Halls and the Dining rate increase was 3.0 percent, these combined are an approximate aggregate increase of 5.0 percent.
+Due to the pandemic, Spring term occupancy was drastically reduced, which resulted in a net decrease in revenue.